vyancharuk/nodejs-todo-api-boilerplate/README.md

 How to run locally (in dev mode):

-1. Copy `.env.sample` and rename it to `.env`, provide appropriate env var values.
+1. Copy `.env.sample` and rename it to `.env`, providing appropriate env var values.
 Part of the vars are defined in docker-compose file
-2. To prepare docker image
-   `npm run docker:build`
+2. Install dependencies locally `npm i`
 3. To start app
    `npm run docker:run`
 4. By default API server is available on `http://localhost:8080/`

 Migrations and seed runs automatically

-How to run tests in separate docker:
+How to run tests in separate docker locally:

-1. Prepare docker image `npm run docker:test:build`
+1. Install dependencies locally `npm i`
 2. Run api tests in separate docker `npm run docker:test`

 ## API Docs